A looming threat

 In the Tawang Stage II EIA study, the report only listed five of the common mammal species that occur in the area, with vague statements that the area is visited by ‘many bird species ’.
 Earlier scientific research has recorded at least 34 species of mammals in the Tawang area, almost all of which occur close to the dam site.
 While it is true that some species are restricted to higher altitudes and would not be directly affected, the EIA failed to mention that one of the main populations of the newly discovered Arunachal macaque (Macaca munzala) is also found at the site.
 The area is also visited by the black-necked crane, a highly threatened bird species, and other key species such as the takin (Budorcas taxicolor) and the Chinese goral (Nemorhaedus caudatus).

 Missing the woods for the trees

 I would like to make two points here.
 First, more scientific studies on the actual and potential effects of dams and how they can affect our river systems/terrestrial habitats and flora and fauna are much needed.
 We also need better critiques of existing EIA studies and attempts to improve the way EIA studies are conducted to ensure that minimum standards are followed.

-Despite the more obvious large-scale threats from mining, dams and other projects, the subsistence needs of communities’ resident around reserves have more often been portrayed in mainstream scientific literature as the overriding threat to conservation.
-There has been an undue emphasis on documenting the ecological impacts on biodiversity due to hunting, logging and shifting cultivation in Northeast India.
-While this is important, as field biologists, we have neglected to assess the loss of biodiversity and forests due to government policies, industrial growth and development.
+Despite the more obvious large-scale threats from mining, dams, and other projects, the subsistence needs of communities’ residents around reserves have more often been portrayed in mainstream scientific literature as the overriding threat to conservation.
+There has been an undue emphasis on documenting the ecological impacts on biodiversity due to hunting, logging, and shifting cultivation in Northeast India.
+While this is important, as field biologists, we have neglected to assess the loss of biodiversity and forests due to government policies, industrial growth, and development.
 The emphasis seems skewed and disproportionate to the degree of threat.